freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/blocks/learn-how-to-use-modal-verbs/67d3fccf15badf0cae314d1c.md

 # --explanation--

-`Need to` é usado quando se pergunta sobre ações necessárias.É seguido pela forma base do verbo (`do`).Por exemplo:
+`Need to` é usado quando se pergunta sobre ações necessárias. É seguido pela forma base do verbo (`do`).
+Por exemplo:

 - `We need to do more testing before releasing the app.` - É necessário testar o app antes de lançá-lo.